rorynolan/filesstrings/cran-comments.md

 ## Test environments

-* local OS X install, R 3.5.1
+* local OS X install, R 3.5.3

-* ubuntu 14.04 (on travis-ci), R 3.5.1
+* ubuntu 16.04 (on travis-ci), R 3.5.3

-* Windows Server 2012 (on appveyor), R 3.5.1
+* Windows Server 2012 (on appveyor), R 3.6.0
 * win-builder (devel and release)

 ## R CMD check results
 There were no ERRORs, WARNINGs or NOTEs.

 ## Reverse Dependencies

-There are 5 reverse dependencies; this update does not break anything.

-See https://github.com/rorynolan/filesstrings/blob/master/revdep/checks.rds for full check results.
+There are 5 reverse dependencies.
+They were all broken because this package was broken, but after this fix, they are all OK again.